Jason2Brownlee/AuthoritySite/README.md

-# Authority Site Resources
+# Authority Site Advice

-Resources on how to develop, operate, and sell an authority website.
+Advice on how to develop, operate, and sell an authority website .

 ## About